MooseCoding/project4-rust-language/README.md

 This is my fourth project for the summer of making by hackclub.

 We're gonna do a programming language written in Rust.
-I've done this priorlyin some Rust and some C but never fully so lets try it today :)
+I've done this priorly in some Rust and some C but never fully so lets try it today :)

 # Things to add